- Time & Tuitionfor the 2022-2023 Academic Year

 - $70 per month (10 months, August through May; tuition includes cost of materials/tools for the thesis project)

 - Credit: 1 full credit in English

-- Grades: Graduating seniors only; Senior Thesis is required for all seniors graduating from the Humane Letters Diploma Program.
+- Grades: Graduating seniors only; Senior Thesis is optional for all non-Diploma Program students but is required for all seniors graduating from the Humane Letters Diploma Program.